Breast Cancer Mortality Rates

 More on Global Differences in Breast Cancer Mortality

-It has been suggested that when diagnosis and survival rates are compared in different parts of the world, the main factor effecting mortality is simply having a more advanced disease at the time of diagnosis.
+It has been suggested that when survival rates are compared in different parts of the world, the main factor affecting mortality is the stage of disease at the time of diagnosis.

 According to a 2008 medical study, the breast cancer survival rates across all ages is about 80% in North America, Western Europe, Scandinavia, Japan, and Australia.